hubertli1991/Picturegram/README.md

 ### Omni Auth

-I allow my app to authenticate users through Facebook.
-If you look in my `routes.rb` file, I made a custom route to `Sessions#create_with_facebook`.
-This method will authenticate the user or create an account for him or her if he or she doesn't have an existing account.
-The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by facebook and log him or her in or create an account for the new user with the user's facebook username and facebook_uid.
+Picturegram can authenticate users through Facebook.
+If you look in the `routes.rb` file, I made a custom route to `Sessions#create_with_facebook`.
+This method will authenticate the user or create an account for him/her if he/she doesn't have an existing account.
+The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by facebook and log him/her in or create an account for the new user with the user's facebook username and facebook_uid.

 ### Posts